 1. First overseas trip with your children

 If you take little ones on your family trip to Laos or Asia, plan for a slower pace than you might usually attempt and be realistic about what you can cover.
-The less you feel you have to pack in, the more enjoyable and stress-free the holiday – and you’ll be able to take the odd day indoors if the weather is bad or the kids need to rest.
+The less you feel you have to pack in, the more enjoyable and stress-free the holiday – and you’ll be able to take the odd day indoors if the weather is bad or your kids need to rest.
 If you have older kids and teenagers, then a visit to Laos with your family is perfect as you can pack it all in and keep them on the move, make it adventurous and challenging so they don’t get bored.
 Of course, make sure you add in a couple of free days here and there to re-group.

 2. Traveling with another family in Laos or Asia

-Think about traveling with children and another family, or other adults before you go.
+Think about traveling with children and with another family, or other adults before you go.
 Discuss and level out on what each person wants to do and what expectations and interests each one is following.
 Find an agreement in advance on how to split chores or how to take turns in watching, playing, going out with the children, or more importantly going out without the children.
-Also talk about the balance of spending time together and apart.
+Also, talk about the balance of spending time together and apart.
 Come to an agreement about the way you split the bills when going out, which will help you every time you enjoy a meal together.
 Again, Laos is a perfect place and already comes with a pace that accommodates family travel very well.
 It’s about you then making the best out of it.

 3. Family Travel with serious allergies